 If a participant terminates his or her employment or if the Company terminates a participant's employment for "cause" (as more particularly defined in the LTIP), his or her unvested share units shall automatically lapse on the date of such termination.
-In all other circumstances of cessation of employment (other than death), if the participant does not compete with the Company for a period of 12 months following the termination, the participant is entitled to retain his or her unvested share units until the applicable vesting date and they will continue to be governed by the rules of the LTIP including the vesting criteria referred to above.
+In all other circumstances of cessation of employment (other than death), if the participant does not compete with the Company for a period of 12 months (which may be extended to 24 months) following the termination, the participant is entitled to retain his or her unvested share units until the applicable vesting date and they will continue to be governed by the rules of the LTIP including the vesting criteria referred to above.
 If a participant's employment terminates by reason of death, his or her unvested share units will automatically vest on the date of such event.